STUDY JAPANESE ONLINE WITH NATIVES HERE

 Udon is a thick noodle made from wheat flour.
 This pasta is usually thicker and whiter than soba, and it also has a broth made from dashi, mirin and shoyu.
 Usually a Soba restaurant serves the same dishes with Udon noodles.

-That is, there is the zaru udon, kake udon, kamaage udon, chikara udon, kare udon, kitsune udon and many others in the same way that soba exists.
-Udon has a lighter flavor that usually depends on the sauce and the ingredients that accompany it.
+In other words, there are zaru udon, kake udon, kamaage udon, chikara udon, kare udon, kitsune udon and many others just like there are soba.
+Udon has a lighter flavor that generally depends on the sauce and the ingredients that accompany it.

 While soba noodles are brown, smooth and thin, udon noodles are bright white, round and thick.
 The flavor and density of udon noodles may vary depending on the region of Japan where you eat them.